devpi/devpi/doc/userman/devpi_commands.rst

     $ devpi upload -h
     usage: /home/hpk/venv/0/bin/devpi upload [-h] [--version] [--debug] [-y] [-v] [--clientdir DIR] [--no-vcs]
-                                             [--formats FORMATS]
+                                             [--formats FORMATS] [--with-docs]
-                                             [--from-dir FROMDIR] [--only-latest]
-                                             [--dry-run] [--with-docs]
-                                             [--only-docs]
+                                             [--only-docs] [--from-dir]

-    prepare and upload packages to the current index.
-This command wraps ``setup.py`` invocations to build and upload releases, release files and documentation to your in-use index (see "devpi use").
+                                             [--only-latest] [--dry-run]
+                                             [path [path ...]]

+    (build and) upload packages to the current devpi-server index.
+You can directly upload existing release files by specifying their file system path as positional arguments.
+Such release files need to contain package metadata as created by setup.py or wheel invocations.
+Or, if you don't specify any path, a setup.py file must exist and will be used to perform build and upload commands.

     optional arguments:
-      -h, --help          show this help message and exit --no-vcs            don't VCS-export to a fresh dir, just execute setup.py scripts directly using their dirname as current dir.
+      -h, --help         show this help message and exit
-      --formats FORMATS   comma separated list of build formats (passed to setup.py).
-Examples
-                          sdist.zip,bdist_egg,bdist_wheel,bdist_dumb.
-      --from-dir FROMDIR  upload all archive files from the specified directory --only-latest       upload only latest version if multiple archives for a package are found (only effective with --from-dir) --dry-run           don't perform any server-modifying actions
-      --with-docs         build sphinx docs and upload them to index. this triggers 'setup.py build_sphinx ... upload_docs ...'
-      --only-docs         as --with-docs but don't upload release files

     generic options:
       --version          show program's version number and exit --debug            show debug messages including more info on server requests
       -y                 assume 'yes' on confirmation questions
       -v, --verbose      increase verbosity
       --clientdir DIR    directory for storing login and other state

+    build options:
+      --no-vcs           don't VCS-export to a fresh dir, just execute setup.py scripts directly using their dirname as current dir.
+      --formats FORMATS  comma separated list of build formats (passed to setup.py).
+Examples
+                         sdist.zip,bdist_egg,bdist_wheel,bdist_dumb.
+      --with-docs        build sphinx docs and upload them to index. this triggers 'setup.py build_sphinx' for building
+      --only-docs        as --with-docs but don't build or upload release files

+    direct file upload options:
+      --from-dir         recursively look for archive files in path if it is a dir --only-latest      upload only latest version if multiple archives for a package are found (only effective with --from-dir) --dry-run          don't perform any server-modifying actions
+      path               path to archive file to be inspected and uploaded.

 .. _cmdref_use: